eliteSchwein/mainsail-dev/README.md

+Active development is halted, i will only update when i have time sorry

 # Mainsail
 Mainsail is a lightweight & responsive web interface for the [Klipper](https://github.com/KevinOConnor/klipper) 3D printer firmware.
 It communicates with the [Moonraker (Klipper-API)](https://github.com/arksine/moonraker) from [Arksine](https://github.com/arksine).